 This document proposes a new Amendment to UN GTR No. 22, as a consolidated version.
 The text reproduced below was prepared by the Informal Working Group (IWG) on Electric Vehicles and the Environment (EVE) following the authorization given by WP.29/AC.3 to continuously improve this UN GTR (ECE/TRANS/WP.29/AC.3/57).
 This is a clean version; the modifications to the current text of the UN GTR can be found on the webpage of the corresponding GRPE session.

-UN Global Technical Regulation on In-vehicle Battery Durability for Electrified Vehicles
+UN Global Technical Regulation on In-vehicle Battery Durability for Electrified Light-Duty Vehicles

 Contents